 Store credits are more than just a substitute for a cash refund.
 They're a powerful customer service tool that can open up new ways for you to process returns.
 The way you implement store credits as a customer service strategy should depend on what you sell and what your customer base is like, but if you've been thinking of store credits as a "weak" version of a refund, it's time to reevaluate what they can do for your business.
-In fact, store credits should be considered a vital component of your complete online shopping cart solution.
+In fact, store credits should be considered a vital component of your eCommerce marketing strategy.
 Here are three benefits of store credits that are worth your consideration.

 1. Store Credits allow you More Flexibility to Accept Returns

 Sometimes, arriving at the perfect return policy is hard.
 Much of the difficulty lies in what you sell.
 If you sell homemade soaps or candles, for example, it's pretty obvious you won't accept returns of half-melted or used products.
 But, what if a customer buys a set of three candles, burns one of them, and then wants to return the other two because they don't like the scent?
 Similar things can happen in other industries, too.
 What if a customer wants to return an item that isn't in fully salable condition, like an item with a missing part, or a product in need of repackaging?